-Join Scott Simpson for an in-depth discussion in this video Install and update software in Debian and Ubuntu, part of Learn the Linux Command Line: The Basics.
+Join Scott Simpson for an in-depth discussion in this video Install and update software in Debian and Ubuntu, part of Learning Linux Command Line.

 - [Voiceover] Here on Ubuntu, the software we use…to install and manage software is called APT,…which stands for Advanced Package Tool.…Let's install a little utility I like called Tree,…which shows a folder structure in an easy to read chart.…I'll type sudo apt-get update…to make sure I have all the most recent information.…And then, I'll type sudo apt-get install tree.…Now I have Tree installed.…